ProxiBlue/m2-hyva-playwright/README.md

 * run `cd src/apps`
 * run `git clone git@github.com:ProxiBlue/pps-example-tests.git pps`
-* run `cd ../../../` (which brings you back to teh main top level folder of teh repo)
+* run `cd ../../../` (which brings you back to the main top level folder of the repo)

-Now you can run the tests for the pps app, against the Hyva demo site.
+Now you can run the tests made for the Hyva base theme, against your site (app) theme.

 You will see in teh run, the base Hyva tests will run first, then after that the PPS (app) tests will run.